chizzletaz/MilestoneProject4/README.md

         }
     ```
 5. **Install gunicorn**
-    Gunicorn will replace our development server once the app is deployed to Heroku and will act as our web server.
+    Gunicorn will replace the development server once the app is deployed to Heroku and will act as the web server.
     type: `pip3 install gunicorn`

 6. **Create a Heroku 'Procfile'**
-    The Procfile is what Heroku looks for to know which file runs the app, and how to run it.
+    The Procfile is what Heroku looks for to know which file runs the app and how to run it.
     1. In the terminal type: **touch Procfile** or create a new file named 'Procfile' in the root.
     2. Inside the Procfile type:
+    ```
-    `web: gunicorn <Github appname>.wsgi:application`
+    web: gunicorn <Github appname>.wsgi:application
+    ```

 7. **Connect to Heroku in the terminal**
     1. Login to your account on the Heroku website.